JulienGAMartin/JulienGAMartin.github.io/content/en/courses/_index.md

   * essentially Bio8940 is a great next steps after completing Bio4x58.
 * [Course site](https://biostats-uottawa.github.io/bio8940_course/) / [Course manual](https://biostats-uottawa.github.io/bio8940_manual/)

+# Statistical consulting {#consult}

+As Part of my service, I provide statistical consulting.
+Please just contact me to book an appointment to discuss your stat problems.

+Please bring with you (or send me in advance):

+* your data
+* your R code (should at least load the data into R)
+* a clear working hypothesis

+Statistical consulting does not mean that you have to add me as a co-author.
+I just ask that you add me to the **"Acknowledgements"** of your thesis and manuscript/article.
+Repeated consulting on the same problem and my implication on developing project specific coding/analysis might lead to co-authorship, but this usually all comes naturally and is always discussed openly with the student(s) and PI(s).
+As yet, I have never requested to become a co-author and I was offered co-authorship for 3 manuscripts over > 50 projects discussed.

 # Tutorials {#tut}